RvLLM: LLM Runtime Verification with Domain Knowledge: Introduction

 On the other hand, the decline of rule-based expert systems~\cite{hayes1983building,jackson1986introduction,forsyth1984expert} in the late 20th century can be attributed to their inability to handle incomplete information and poor scalability in real-world complexity.
 Defining comprehensive rule sets for open domains has been proven infeasible~\cite{russell2016artificial,hernandez2017measure}.
 We argue that such rules can only be statistically approximated--a capability exemplified by LLMs.
 However, this approximation cannot substitute for explicit rule encoding, and learning-based models remain inherently unreliable, particularly in edge cases demanding strict adherence to domain-specific requirements.
 This highlights the need for verifying explicitly defined rules in a lightweight and incremental manner for practical deployment and maintainability.

-{\bf This paper.} Building on these foundations, we propose runtime verification with domain knowledge as a sustainable solution to ensuring reliable LLM behavior.
-Our work is motivated by two key insights: i) Runtime verification offers a lightweight yet rigorous means to bridge testing and formal verification by assessing system behavior against formal properties during execution; ii) Existing work primarily focuses on general misbehavior detection, and often overlooks the critical role of domain-specific expertise.
-Integrating such knowledge is essential for handling edge cases and improving LLM reliability in specialized tasks, as domain knowledge can significantly enhance model performance.
+{\bf This paper.} Building on these foundations, we propose runtime verification with domain knowledge as a sustainable solution to ensuring reliable LLM behavior, motivated by two key insights: i) Runtime verification offers a lightweight yet rigorous means to bridge testing and formal verification by assessing system behavior against formal properties during execution; ii) Existing work primarily focuses on generic misbehavior detection while often overlooking the critical role of domain-specific expertise.
+Integrating such knowledge is crucial for handling edge cases and enhancing LLM reliability in specialized tasks, where domain knowledge can significantly improve performance.

 To achieve this, we introduce \tool, an innovative runtime verification framework tailored to LLMs to ensure reliable outputs, particularly against axiomatic domain specifications.
-The idea is to automatically check whether the LLM-generated responses adhere to domain-specific properties expressed in a simple, adaptable specification language.
+The idea is to automatically check whether the LLM-generated responses adhere to domain-specific constraints expressed in a simple, adaptable specification language.
 This simplicity and flexibility empower domain experts to encode their knowledge and formally define constraints that capture the expected behavior of LLMs in specialized applications.
 To support this, we introduce \dsl, a general language tailored for encoding rule-based domain expertise. \dsl integrates natural language with formal logic to ensure the adaptability to the natural language settings of LLMs while enabling the structured and formal representation of properties to verify.
 This design allows for the rigorous specification of domain-specific criteria across diverse LLM applications.

 Figure~\ref{fig:overview} presents an overview of our proposed framework.
 Given an \dsl specification provided by domain experts, \tool first extracts relevant information from the LLM's context and outputs to interpret the specification, generating a set of propositional formulae along with truth assignments for the corresponding propositions.
 Following a normalization step, these formulae are transformed into a standard form and subsequently validated using a forward chaining procedure.
 This process either detects inconsistencies due to logical contradictions or infers new knowledge.
 Once new knowledge is inferred, the query generation module issues targeted queries, evaluates the LLM responses, and detects inconsistencies when outputs contradict the previously inferred knowledge.